-Research shows that mental illness disproportionately touches the lives of Black Americans – although members of the African American community make up just over 13% of the U.S. population, they account for nearly 19% of those affected by mental illnesses .
-Additionally, reports reveal that African Americans are 10% more likely to report having serious psychological distress than are Non-Hispanic whites .
+Research shows that mental illness disproportionately touches the lives of Black Americans.
+Although members of the African American community make up just over 12% of the U.S. population, they account for nearly 19% of those affected by mental illnesses.

 Where can I find Black and African-American therapists?